What is a Consent Decree?

 Common Consent Decrees:

-Consent Decrees and Police Forces:
+A consent decree and Police Forces:

 Consent decrees have gained more widespread visibility over the last decade or two as they have risen in popularity in police use of force or violence cases.
-These cases often involve police forces, the Department of Justice, and a judge.
-When a violent display of force is demonstrated by the police, the Department of Justice investigates the violence and the practices that the police force regularly uses to determine if the policies that the force has in place encourage the use of force in discriminatory and unnecessary ways.
-The Department of Justice will often issue a finding of their investigation.
-However, it has become a practice to encourage or require change within the force by having the parties sign a consent decree.
-The Department of justice does not sign a formal charge, but they lay out a plan for reform that the force is required to follow.
+These cases often involve the police department, the Department of Justice, and a judge.
+When the police demonstrate a violent display of force, the Department of Justice investigates the violence and the practices that the police force regularly uses to determine if the force’s policies encourage the use of force in discriminatory and unnecessary ways.
+The United States Department of Justice (DOJ) will often issue a finding of their investigation.
+However, encouraging or requiring change within the force has become a practice by having the parties sign a consent decree.
+The United States Department of Justice (DOJ) does not sign a formal charge but lays out a reform plan that the force must follow.